Renault in Formula One: Back to back double championship success (2005–2006)

-2007 season
+Decline in fortunes without Alonso (2007)

 Renault confirmed Giancarlo Fisichella and Heikki Kovalainen as their race drivers for 2007 with Nelson Piquet Jr. and Ricardo Zonta as test drivers.
 The car for 2007, the R27, was unveiled on 24 January 2007 in Amsterdam and bore a new yellow, blue, orange and white livery in deference to the corporate colours of ING, the Dutch financial group based in Amsterdam.
 Renault engines were also supplied to the Red Bull Racing team for the 2007 season.